Stephan Franck

 Stephan Franck is a Franco-American animator, writer, director, and comics creator.
 In 2013, he received an Annie Award nomination for Best Director for a direct to video or TV broadcast for The Smurfs: The Legend of Smurfy Hollow.
+Franck supervised the animation of the first season of the Disney+ Marvel Animation series What If...?.
+He directed the season two episode "What If...
+Nebula Joined the Nova Corps?", as well as the season three episodes "What If... the Hulk Fought the Mech Avengers?", "What If...
+Howard the Duck Got Hitched?","What If... the Emergence Destroyed the Earth?", "What If...
+1872?" (co-directed with Bryan Andrews), and "What If... the Watcher Disappeared?".

-In 2014, Franck was nominated for the Russ Manning Award for the first volume of Silver that he writes and illustrates.
+In 2014, Franck was nominated for the Russ Manning Award for the first volume of the graphic novel series Silver which he writes and illustrates.
 In 2017, it was announced that writer Andrew Cosby was attached to write a movie adaptation of the Silver series.
+In 2022, the publishing of Silver moved from Dark Planet to Abrams Books's ComicArts Imprint.
+Franck's neo-noir graphic novel series Palomino debuted in 2020, with 2 more volumes released in 2023, earning Franck a 2024 Ringo Award nomination.

 Franck is also the co-creator of the animated TV show Corneil & Bernie.